acartalade/ONLINE-RESUME/doc/source/List-Of-Publications.rst

 ..
 [R7] **Cartalade A.**, C. Latrille, Lapasset G., D. Chambellan and Cadalen S., Beeti experimental device: Dispersivity law identification, Interpretation of X-ray dichromatic data, and calibration system design.
 Ref: DEN-DM2S-SFME-MTMS-RT/07-018/A. 79 pages (4 technical notes). **2007**.

 ..
 [R8] **Cartalade A.**, Lattice Boltzmann Method for modelling flow and transport in porous media: natural convection and Darcy-Brinkman-Forchheimer equation.
-Ref: :download:`PDF Report DEN-DM2S-SFME-LSET-RT/09-004/A <./PDF_FILES/CEA-REPORTS/NT2009_Cartalade_004-A.pdf>`.
+Ref: :bdg-link-warning:`PDF Report DEN-DM2S-SFME-LSET-RT/09-004/A <../_static/PDF_FILES/CEA-REPORTS/NT2009_Cartalade_004-A.pdf>`.
 52 pages (2 tech notes). **2009**.

 ..
 [R9] **Cartalade A.**, Dual-porosity transport model simulated by a Multiple-Relaxation-Time Lattice Boltzmann Method and application on BEETI experimental device.
-Ref: :download:`PDF Report DEN-DM2S-STMF-LATF-RT/11-002/A <./PDF_FILES/CEA-REPORTS/NT2011_Cartalade_002-A.pdf>`.
+Ref: :bdg-link-warning:`PDF Report DEN-DM2S-STMF-LATF-RT/11-002/A <../_static/PDF_FILES/CEA-REPORTS/NT2011_Cartalade_002-A.pdf>`.
 36 pages. **2011**.

 ..
 [R10] **Cartalade A.** and A. Genty, Effective diffusion of 3D porous media: Lattice Boltzmann simulations.
 Ref: DEN-DM2S-STMF-LATF-RT 12-016/A. 22 pages. **2012**.

 ..
 [R11] **Cartalade A.** and É. Régnier, Lattice Boltzmann simulations for crystal growth problems with a phase-field model I: pure substance.
 Ref: DEN-DM2S-STMF-LATF-RT/12-005/A. 28 pages. **2012**.

 ..
 [R12] **Cartalade A.**, Lattice Boltzmann simulations for crystal growth problems with a phase-field model II: Model with thin interface limit of 3D pure substance.
-Ref: :download:`PDF Report DEN-DM2S-STMF-LATF-NT/13-008/A <./PDF_FILES/CEA-REPORTS/NT2013_Cartalade_008-A.pdf>`.
+Ref: :bdg-link-warning:`PDF Report DEN-DM2S-STMF-LATF-NT/13-008/A <../_static/PDF_FILES/CEA-REPORTS/NT2013_Cartalade_008-A.pdf>`.
 30 pages. **2013**.

 ..
 [R13] Younsi A. et **A. Cartalade**, Comparisons of Lattice Boltzmann schemes for simulating a transport equation with variable parameters and applications on crystal growth problems.
 Ref: DEN-DM2S-STMF-LATF-NT/14-033/A. 22 pages. **2014**.